vipickering/vincentp/_drafts/2017-08-01-cybernetics-and-the-modern-web.md

 This is known as “The Law Of Requisite Variety” or “Ashby’s Law”.
 It is considered “The First Law Of Cybernetics”.

 Ashby’s Law implies that the degree of control over a system is proportional to the amount of information available.
-You cannot control what you do not understand and the control you exert over a system must compensate for all output the system can attain.
+You cannot control what you do not understand and the control you exert over a system must compensate for all outputs the system can attain.

 Consider projects you have worked upon "go live" only later to discover: